liferay/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 there are scoping and permissions behaviors to be aware of.

-Scope is disregarded for pinned results: Pinned results existing in Site A will always appear in searches from Site B, even if the Search . <!-- The View in context URL brings the User to Site A?-->
+Scope is disregarded for pinned results: Pinned results existing in Site A will always appear in searches from Site B, even if the Search Bar Scope is set to _This Site_. <!-- The View in context URL brings the User to Site A?-->

 Search from Result Rankings is global: When searching for results in Result Rankings admin, relevant results from all sites are returned.